kaybinwang/homelab-blog/content/nodes/operating-system/installing-raspberry-pi-os.md

 ---
-title: Operating System
+title: Installing Raspberry Pi OS
-weight: 2
+weight: 1
 ---
-# Operating System
+# Installing Raspberry Pi OS
-Now that we have assembled the [hardware]({{< ref "/nodes/hardware/initial-hardware" >}}), we'll move onto installing and configuring the operating system.
+Now that we have assembled the [initial hardware]({{< ref "/nodes/hardware/initial-hardware" >}}) for our cluster, we'll move onto installing and configuring the operating system.

 ## Selection Criteria
 The hardest part is choosing which OS to install.
 There are so many different